Karisma Kapoor filmography

 Kapoor's career prospects improved in 1996 when Dharmesh Darshan cast her in his romantic drama Raja Hindustani.
 With worldwide earnings of ₹763.4 million, it emerged as the highest-grossing film of the year and the fourth highest-grossing film in India of the 1990s.
 The film earned her praise from critics, and Kapoor won her first Filmfare Award for Best Actress.
 The following year, she received widespread recognition as well as the National Film Award and Filmfare Award for Best Supporting Actress for portraying a headstrong dancer in Dil To Pagal Hai, a musical romantic drama produced by Yash Raj Films.
 Subsequently, she played leading roles in several blockbuster films, including the comedies Biwi No.1 (1999), the ensemble family drama Hum Saath-Saath Hain (1999), and the romantic comedy Dulhan Hum Le Jayenge (2000).
 Her acclaimed performance of a disillusioned sister of Hrithik Roshan's character in the crime drama Fiza (2000) which earned her a second Best Actress award at Filmfare.
 The following year, she portrayed actress Zubeida Begum in the biographical drama Zubeidaa (2001), won her a Filmfare Award for Best Actress (Critics).
 In 2002, she portrayed a troubled daughter-in-law in the revenge-seeking war drama Shakti: The Power.

 In 2003, Kapoor married businessman Sanjay Kapur and took a sabbatical from the films.
 However, she appeared in Sahara One's television series Karishma – The Miracles of Destiny (2003–2004) and judged various reality shows, including the celebrity dance show Nach Baliye (2008–2009), during this time.
 In 2011, she provided her voice for the role of Chhaya in the action thriller Bodyguard, which broke many records upon its release.
 It became the highest opening day grosser, collecting ₹1.03 billion in its first week, thus becoming the highest opening week grossing.
 She made her acting comeback to films with the period drama Dangerous Ishhq (2012) in which she played four different characters, belonging to four different past lives.
 It proved to be a commercial failure yet earned Kapoor appreciation for her performance.
 After the release of Dangerous Ishhq, she again took a sabbatical from films.
-In 2020, she played a mother in the web series Mentalhood.
+In 2020, she played a mother in the streaming television series Mentalhood.